AustinTD4/Projects/README.md

 # Austin Dickerson's Projects

-This repository is a collection of my various projects, showcasing my skills and interests in Machine Learning, AI, game development, and more.
+This repository is a collection of my various projects, showcasing my skills and interests in Machine Learning, Evolutionary Algorithms, game development, and more.
 Each project in this repository demonstrates a unique aspect of my abilities and knowledge in these fields.

 ## Activity Classification and Cadence Estimation
 This project focuses on activity recognition and cadence prediction using machine learning techniques on accelerometer and gyroscope data.
 It's a collaborative effort that involved data gathering, labeling, and employing various ML models.

 - **Duration**: 4 weeks
 - **Skills Demonstrated**: Machine Learning, Feature Engineering, Data Analysis
-- **Technologies Used**: Python, PCA, Kalman Filter, Fourier Transformations, Neural Networks
+- **Technologies Used**: Python, PCA, Kalman Filter, Fourier Transformations, Temporal Convolutional Networks

 ---